Mulching has many great benefits for your garden, from aesthetics to practical points. So here are some of the advantages of mulching…

 Large perennial weeds need to be removed before mulching because they will work their way through.

 Dandelions and such will potentially blow in and sprout on top of certain mulches, but you can easily pull these out as the soil is loose.

 Get whatever mulch material you have chosen and lay it over the entire surface of the bed, or on top of your newspaper or fabric, taking care not to smother young or low-growing plants.
 Also try to avoid the mulch coming into contact with the stems of trees or shrubs.

 Your mulch layer should be about 4 inches thick, and bear in mind afterwards that you may need to water plants more than usual so that the moisture can penetrate through this thick layer.

 Repeat this process once your mulch has completely rotted down, if using biodegradable mulch.

 Mulching is a very simple process once you get the hang of it and can be extremely beneficial to your garden.
 Why not try a few different mulch materials to see what works best for you?
-Depending on whether you’re looking to landscape your garden for a eye-catching new look, or you simply want less hassle when it comes to weeding your borders, there’s a mulch to suit every need.
 You’ll be amazed at the difference it makes to your garden!